kenniston/visitor-graphql-server/README.md

 ## Setup
 There are two ways to setup and run this project:
 1. Install Docker and run the command "docker-compose up"
-2. Run each service using "npm run dev" on service folder
+2. Run each service using "npm run dev" on service's folder